Sophie-ranj/Airbnb-Dashboard-using-Tableau/README.md

 ### Average price of an Airbnb listing

-This is shown as a bar graph and depicts the prices in USD for property listings ranging from those that have just a single bedroom to those that have six bedrooms at max.
+This is shown as a bar graph and depicts the prices in USD for property listings ranging from those with just a single bedroom to those with six bedrooms at max.

 ![avg](https://github.com/Sophie-ranj/Airbnb-Dashboard-using-Tableau/blob/665b310a0152368c2c5fb3ca08b8b23d0ee381e0/Resources/Avgprice.jpg)

 #### Insights

-The prices can be seen to steadily increase with the number of bedrooms.
+The prices can be seen to increase with the number of bedrooms steadily.
 Larger properties with more bedrooms generally can accommodate more guests.
 Hosts often charge higher prices for properties that can house larger groups of people.

 Properties with multiple bedrooms may cater to a different target audience, such as families or larger groups of travellers.
 Hosts may set prices based on the willingness of these groups to pay more for a larger and more accommodating space as well as additional offered facilities.

 ### Prices by Zipcodes

-This is represented with both a bar graph format as well a more visually appealing map visual.
+This is represented with both a bar graph format and a more visually appealing map visual.

 ![zipcode](https://github.com/Sophie-ranj/Airbnb-Dashboard-using-Tableau/blob/665b310a0152368c2c5fb3ca08b8b23d0ee381e0/Resources/Zipcodeprice.jpg)